-It is well-established that Nash equilibria of bimatrix and network games can be equivalently formulated as solutions to Linear Complementarity problems over the nonnegative orthant, e.g., see \cite{vonstengel} and \cite{howson}.
-In this section, we extend this result and demonstrate that Nash equilibria of SDP network games can also be characterized as solutions to Semidefinite Linear Complementarity problems (SDP-LCP).
+It is well-established that Nash equilibria of bimatrix and network games can be equivalently formulated as solutions to linear complementarity problems over the nonnegative orthant, e.g., see \cite{vonstengel} and \cite{howson}.
+In this section, we extend this result and demonstrate that Nash equilibria of semidefinite network games can also be characterized as solutions to semidefinite linear complementarity problems (semidefinite LCP).

-An SDP-LCP instance is defined in terms of a linear map $L:~{\her(\cA)\to \her(\cA)}$ and a matrix $Q\in \her(\cA)$.
+A semidefinite LCP instance is defined in terms of a linear map $L:~\her(\cA) $ $ \to \her(\cA)$ and a matrix $Q\in \her(\cA)$.
 The objective is to find a Hermitian matrix $X$ that satisfies the following three conditions:

-Algorithms for solving SDP-LCPs typically exploit the specific properties of the linear operator $L$ and the matrix $Q$, see, e.g., \cite{kojima,gowda} and the references therein.
+Algorithms for solving semidefinite LCPs typically exploit the specific properties of the linear operator $L$ and the matrix $Q$, see, e.g., \cite{kojima,gowda} and the references therein.

-\begin{thm} The set of Nash equilibria of an SDP network game are the solutions to an SDP-Linear Complementarity Problem. \end{thm}
+\begin{theorem} The set of Nash equilibria of a semidefinite network game are the solutions to a semidefinite linear complementarity problem. \end{theorem}

-\begin{proof}Consider a strategy profile $(X_1,\ldots, X_n)$ that is a Nash equilibrium of an SDP network game.
+\begin{proof}Consider a strategy profile $(X_1,\ldots, X_n)$ that is a Nash equilibrium of a semidefinite network game.
 By definition of a Nash equilibrium, for any player $i\in [N]$ we have that $X_i$ is a best response to $X_{-i}$, i.e.,

 Considering the optimization problem

 its dual is given by